How to Pay for a Funeral

-Other possible death benefits are payments from fraternal organizations, lodges, clubs, union welfare funds, retirement plans, and employers.
+Other possible death benefits are payments from life insurance policies, fraternal organizations, lodges, clubs, union welfare funds, retirement plans, and employers.
 To track these down, survivors should get in touch with organizations and institutions the deceased worked for or was affiliated with.
 Many of these benefits are available for surviving relatives to use as they see fit, not only for a funeral.

 Avoid Prepaid Funeral Plans